 ≈ ≈ ≈

 CAPA.
-In the late 1930s a cheap form of racing was begun on a private grass track circuit near Clapton-in-Gordano using stripped down cars based on Austin 7's and the like, run by the CAPA club, named after it’s five founding members Dick Caesar, Franklin Coombs, Adrian Butler, RD ‘Bobby’ Price and Keith Aldridge.
-CAPA racing was vastly enjoyed by those who took part and, after a break for the Second World War, eventually stopped in 1950.
+In the early 1930s the University of Bristol Motor Club ran speed trials, mainly for motor-cycles, on a private 350-yard loose surface track at Dick Caesar’s home near Clapton-in-Gordano, ten miles west of Bristol.
+In 1937 the CAPA club, named after it’s five founding members Dick Caesar, Franklin Coombs, Adrian Butler, RD ‘Bobby’ Price and Keith Aldridge, created a circuit there suitable for a cheap form of racing using stripped down cars based on Austin 7's and the like.
+Later using a longer track on Joe Fry’s land near Lulsgate Bottom, CAPA racing was vastly enjoyed by those who took part and, after a break for the Second World War, eventually stopped in 1950.

 ≈ ≈ ≈